Day Camps for kids 5-12

 Cancellations

 Should we need to cancel a camp session, we will notify families no later than one week before the session starts.
 If we cannot place your camper in another suitable camp session, we will refund the full camp fee.
-If we need to cancel part or all of a camp session at the last minute due to dangerous weather or other unforeseen circumstances, we will place your camper into another session or refund the camp fee for the days cancelled.
+If we need to cancel part or all of a camp session at the last minute due to dangerous weather or other unforeseen circumstances, we will refund the camp fee for the days cancelled.

 Our camp is outdoors, rain or shine, and we ask that campers come prepared each day for the weather.
-Typically, summer weather-related cancellations only happen if there is extreme heat or smoke.
-You can read our Heat and Air Quality policies here.
-In case of thunderstorms, we will move campers inside until it is safe to be outside again (30 minutes after the last audible thunder); we may ask parents to pick campers up early in case of severe thunderstorm.
+Typically, summer weather-related cancellations only happen if there is extreme heat or smoke, or, rarely, severe thunderstorms.

 Refunds